orestespap/bitcoin-blockchain-converter/README.md

 4. While a larger memory footprint is a tradeoff when using lists over Numpy arrays, list traversal provides an 5-fold (minimum) performance boost.
 Most researchers can get their hands on 16GB/128GB machines to get the blockchain and/or the graph respectively.

 The script's output is an arbitrary number of dictionaries stored in pickle files.
 Given that the pipeline was designed so that anyone with a 16GB machine can get the unclustered blockchain, for every 5M transactions scanned, the script dumps the data in a .pickle file to avoid usign up all the available memory.
 Once main memory is full and virtual memory is employed, the result is a severe performance hit.
 Hence, storing the data in many smaller files prevents this from happening.

+### getInputAddr.py ###
+In the second stage, the script parses the dictionarys created in the first stage to retrieve the input addresses.